InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 A moving permit can make sure your move goes swimmingly.
 (Image: Shutterstock)

 Your moving day is set, and you’ve already reserved the moving company.
-All the major parties who need to be notified of your move have been informed.
+All the major parties that need to be notified of your move have been informed.
 There’s just one step left to complete: applying for a moving permit.
-It may seem like an inconsequential part of the move; your local government can’t legally prevent you from moving.
-But without a permit, it can make a move even more of a headache than it already is.
+It may seem like an inconsequential part of the move, since your local government can’t legally prevent you from moving.
+Without a permit, however, your move could be even more of a headache than it already is.

 What Is a Moving Permit?

-These permits usually allow two parking spot reservations for your moving truck during specified hours.
+The permits usually allow two parking spot reservations for your moving truck during specified hours.
 A moving permit allows you to park only in legal spaces.
-If you attempt to use your “No Parking” signs for an illegal parking spot, you’ll get fined.
+If you attempt to use your “no parking” signs for an illegal parking spot, you may get fined.

 What Happens If I Don’t Get a Moving Permit?